The Alsdorf Dancing Academy’s Role In American Music and Dance

 The early 19th Century: First Influences on Professor Dubois Alsdorf and the Alsdorf School

-Dubois Alsdorf , son of freed slave, George Alsdorf, attended a Newburgh district school with the children of many of Newburgh’s prominent white families, such as James Graham, future judge.
+Dubois Alsdorf attended a Newburgh district school with the children of many of Newburgh’s prominent white families, such as James Graham, future judge.

 As an adult Professor Dubois Alsdorf would start one of Newburgh’s first brass bands with white librarian, Charles Estabrook–likely a schoolmate of Alsdorf’s– and father of noted Newburgh architect, Frank Estabrook.

 But as a young black man aspiring to make his way in wealthy Newburgh, Dubois no doubt found many avenues to upward mobility closed to him.

 Instead of one of the traditional career paths forward many of his white classmates would take, such as lawyer or architect, Dubois apprenticed, indirectly, with groundbreaking black musician Francis B. (Frank) Johnson.

 - First black bandmaster to lead a band for an integrated audience

 - First American bandmaster with his own band to travel to Europe to perform

-- The first black person have his many (over 200) compositions published as sheet music
+- The first black person to have his many (over 200) compositions published as sheet music

 Image of Francis B. (Frank) Johnson, groundbreaking composer, bandleader, and impresario from the 19th century whose work influenced later forms of music such as ragtime.